Scale your business with our modular plugins.

 1. Delete Thumbnails Manually (functions.php file)

-NOTE: As you are going to make some modifications to the theme’s core files, we recommend you use a child theme and backup your WordPress site to keep your data safe.
+NOTE: As you will be making modifications to the theme’s core files, we recommend using a child theme and backing up your WordPress site to keep your data safe.

 The first thing you need to do is go to your WordPress admin dashboard > Appearance > Theme Editor.

-Then, choose the functions.php file under the Theme Files on the right.
+Then, select the functions.php file located under Theme Files on the right.

 Then, you will see the functions.php file in the text editor.